How to become a production manager for festivals: Emily's story

 - Most of the year, Emily works on site at events, but she also spends some time in the office to plan them

 - Emily uses maths and English skills every day for keeping track of costs and communicating instructions to the wider production team.

-What to expect if you want to be an events manager
+What to expect if you want to be a production or events manager

-Emily organises live events like shows and music festivals, but event management as a career is very broad.
+Emily organises live events like shows and music festivals, but production and event management as a career is very broad.
 You can be responsible for organising all kinds of promotional, business, or social events.

 - Events manager salary: £17,000 to £80,000 per year